 The structure of the disc may also depend on the other flow parameters.
 Here, in this section, we study the disc structure with input accretion rate and magnetic field strength (input plasma-$\beta$ parameter, i.e., $\beta_0$).
 In Fig.~\ref{fig:density}, we show the time-averaged logarithmic normalised density distribution of $(\log_{10}(\rho/\rho_{\rm max}))$ for the cases with different input accretion rates $(\dot{m})$ and different input plasma-$\beta$ parameters $\beta_0$.
-The time averaging is computed over a simulation time $t=13000-15000\,t_g$, and the values of $\dot{m}$ and $\beta_0$ are marked on the top of the panels.
+The time averaging is computed over a simulation time $t=25000-30000\,t_g$ for all the models except for model \texttt{G}, which is performed within $t=10000-15000\,t_g$, and the values of $\dot{m}$ and $\beta_0$ are marked on the top of the panels.
 The red solid contours represent the boundary of $\sigma=b^2/\rho=1$.
-For the upper panels, we consider $\beta_0=0.1$ and for the lower panels, we consider $\dot{m}=0.01$.
+For the upper panels, we consider $\beta_0=0.1$, and for the lower panels, we consider $\dot{m}=0.01$.
 In the upper panels, we study the role of accretion rate on the disc structure (Fig.~\ref{fig:density}a-d).

-With the increase of the input accretion rate, the radiative cooling efficiency increases, which leads to a cooler thin disc.
+With the increase in the input accretion rate, the radiative cooling efficiency increases, which leads to a cooler thin disc.
 As a result, we observe a thinner high-density region for higher accretion rate cases (Fig.~\ref{fig:density}a-d).
 In the lower panels of Fig.~\ref{fig:density}, we study the role of the magnetic field strength on the disc structure.
-With the increase of the magnetic field strength (Fig.~\ref{fig:density}e-h), the matter in the thin disc reduces drastically due to the strong disc winds (which will be discussed in upcoming sections).
-By comparing panels of Fig.~\ref{fig:density}e and f, we see that due to the higher magnetic pressure in the disc, the disc thickness increases.
+With the increase in magnetic field strength (Fig.~\ref{fig:density}e-h), the matter in the thin disc reduces drastically due to the strong disc winds (which will be discussed in upcoming sections).
+By comparing panels of Fig.~\ref{fig:density}e and f, we see that due to the higher magnetic pressure in the disc, the disc thickness increases (see section 5.3 (Fig.~\ref{fig:mag-energy}) for comparison of magnetic field strengths in different models).
 Moreover, in panels Fig.~\ref{fig:density}g and h, the density close to the equatorial plane is reduced by orders of magnitude.